Ahaanv19/Ahaan_2025/_posts/2024-10-24-testflocker.md

 ---
 layout: post
-title: Big Idea 4 Blog
+title: Personal Feature Database Blog
 permalink: /BI/
 toc: true
 comments: true
 ---

-# Big Idea 4: The Internet - Networking Stack in a GitHub Pages → AWS EC2 Interaction, Personal Features
+# Personal Full Stack Feature: College Board Performance Task Blog

 ## Introduction
 When a frontend hosted on GitHub Pages interacts with a backend Python web application on AWS EC2, multiple layers of the networking stack come into play.
 This blog explores these layers in depth and provides code snippets demonstrating how the interaction works.
-Additionally, we will analyze how this project aligns with AP Computer Science Principles (AP CSP) Big Ideas and the College Board’s Create Performance Task (CPT) requirements.
+Additionally, we will analyze how this features aligns with AP Computer Science Principles (AP CSP) Big Ideas and the College Board’s Create Performance Task (CPT) requirements.

 ## Connection to AP CSP Big Ideas

 ### **Big Idea 1: Creative Development**
 - The development of this project required designing and implementing a structured approach to handling frontend-backend communication.
 - Using GitHub Pages and AWS EC2 demonstrates creativity in deploying a scalable system.